Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 Type `make aieviz` to start `vitis_analyzer`.

 Selecting **Graph** on the navigation bar shows a diagram of the filter implementation.
-In this version of the graph, we can now see the two kernels, each implemented in the own AI Engine tile.
+In this version of the graph, you can now see the two kernels, each implemented in the own AI Engine tile.

 ![Vitis Analyzer Graph](images/DSPLib_tutorial_part_2_Vitis_Analyzer_Graph.png)